Super Bowl LIV

-This was the Chiefs' first Super Bowl victory since Super Bowl IV in 1969, their first NFL championship since joining the league in the 1970 AFL–NFL merger, and also subsequently ended their 50-year championship drought.
-Andy Reid also won his first NFL championship as a head coach.
+This was the Chiefs' first Super Bowl victory since Super Bowl IV in 1970, their first NFL championship since joining the league in the 1970 AFL–NFL merger, and also subsequently ended their 50-year championship drought.
+Kansas City's head coach Andy Reid also won his first NFL championship as a head coach, previously being defeated as the Philadelphia Eagles' head coach in Super Bowl XXXIX in 2005.
 The 49ers were handed their second Super Bowl loss in franchise history after Super Bowl XLVII.

-The game has been positively received in retrospect with several outlets praising the Chiefs' late comeback.
+The game has been positively received in retrospect with several outlets praising the Chiefs' dramatic late comeback.
 However, the officiating in Super Bowl LIV was met with criticism, with many questionable calls in favor of the Chiefs.
 The game's broadcast in the United States by Fox, along with the halftime show headlined by Jennifer Lopez and Shakira, was seen by an estimated 103 million viewers—a slight increase over Super Bowl LIII in 2019 (which had seen the smallest audience for the game in 10 years).
 Due to the seating capacity of Hard Rock Stadium, this game also had the fourth lowest attendance in Super Bowl history (behind Super Bowl I, Super Bowl LVIII, and Super Bowl LV the following year).
-This was the first time in four years that the Super Bowl did not feature the New England Patriots since they were eliminated in the wild-card round by the Tennessee Titans.
+This was the first time in four years that the Super Bowl did not feature the New England Patriots since they were eliminated in the Wild Card round by the Tennessee Titans.

-The Chiefs would make Super Bowl LV the following year, but ultimately lost to the Buccaneers, 9-31.
-The 49ers and the Chiefs once again met in Super Bowl LVIII four years later in 2024, with the Chiefs again defeating the 49ers in overtime, 25–22.